zxc916684603/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 -   After a successful request, the instances that are created by you start automatically.
 An instance is ready to use when it is in the `Running` status.
 -   Before creating a VPC-Connected instance, you must [Create a VPC](../../../../intl.en-US/Quick Start/Create a VPC.md#).
 We can create a default VPC and VSwitch for you if needed.
 -   Unlike [CreateInstance](intl.en-US/API Reference/Instances/CreateInstance.md#), instances created by calling the `RunInstances` method have Internet IPs allocated if you set the value of `InternetMaxBandwidthOut` greater than 0.
 -   If invalid parameters or stock shortage happens, the RunInstances action fails.
-For troubleshooting, see [Error codes](#ErrorCode).
+For troubleshooting, see error codes.

 ## Request parameters {#RequestParameter .section}